causematch/awscm-proxy/README.rst

 .. home-start

-awscm-proxy (pronounced “awesome proxy“) provides a quick, cheap, secure, and straightforward serverless localhost proxy, useful for receiving webhooks from third-party services on a local development server.
+awscm-proxy (pronounced "awesome proxy") provides a quick, cheap, secure, and straightforward serverless localhost proxy, useful for receiving webhooks from third-party services on a local development server.
 It is an inexpensive alternative to services such as ngrok_ or localtunnel_.